Cold Tire Motorcycle Accidents

 Welcome to the Ehline Law motorcycle lawyer cold tires injury page.
-Here, we discuss how and why cold tires can cost lives.
-And we also cover what riders and passenger should know to stay injury and lawsuit free.
+Here, our expert, veteran injury lawyers discuss how and why cold tires can cost motorcyclists' and passengers' lives.
+And we also cover what riders and passengers should know to stay injury and lawsuit free.

-At the outset, winter riding schools for motorcyclists like the Mazda Raceway Laguna Seca in Monterey, California or the Millersports Park, Tooele, Utah are places where riders have controlled cold tire crashes.
+At the outset, winter riding schools for motorcyclists like the Mazda Raceway Laguna Seca in Monterey, California, or Millersport's Park, Tooele, Utah, are places where test and novice riders have tested controlled cold tire crashes.
 But these remain the few places riders learn how to handle motorcycles in cold weather conditions.

 Ehline Law Firm has vast experience in creatively litigating cases for and against riders.
 But we do sue motorists who failed to appreciate their cold tires could mean a slide and crash.
 On more than one occasion, riders have crashed motorcycles into fixed objects, pedestrians.

-And riders have even thrown their girlfriend from the bike in crashes.
-After a spill or impact, bodies go flying.
-Sadly, the occupant on the back of the bike can go head first into the hard pavement.
+Most of all, after a spill or impact, bodies go flying.
+And some riders have even seen their girlfriend or wife violently thrown from their bike in crashes.
+Sadly, the occupant on the back of the bike can go headfirst into the hard pavement.

 The mantra of safety first resonates with us, and we have recovered millions upon millions of dollars for seriously injured victims in California courts.
 Read on and learn about this unique type of negligence claim and who you can call at Ehline Law Firm when you are in a pickle and need to sue.